berndruecker/kafka-connect-zeebe-load-test/README.md

 # The kafka-connect-zeebe Benchmark

+# OUTDATED/UNMAINTAINED: This project uses Zeebe 0.x, and Zeebe is already on version > 1.0 with some API changes.
+In order to leverage this project you need to upgrade all components.

 This project runs a simple benchmark on https://github.com/zeebe-io/kafka-connect-zeebe to check thorughput for different test scenarios.

 The workflow sample is based https://github.com/zeebe-io/kafka-connect-zeebe/tree/master/examples/ping-pong